Sancai

 Sancai (三彩 (sāncǎi, three colours)) is a versatile type of decoration on Chinese pottery and other painted pieces using glazes or slip, predominantly in the three colours of brown (or amber), green, and a creamy off-white.
 It is particularly associated with the Tang dynasty (618–907) and its tomb figures, appearing around 700.
 Therefore, it is commonly referred to as 唐三彩 Tang Sancai in Chinese.
 Tang sancai wares were sometimes referred in China and the West as egg-and-spinach by dealers, for their use of green, yellow, and white, especially when combined with a streaked effect.

 The Tang dynasty three-color glazed pottery is the treasure of ancient Chinese ceramic firing techniques.
 It is a kind of low-temperature glazed pottery popular in the Tang dynasty.
 The glaze has yellow, green, white, brown, blue, black and other colours.
-The yellow, green, and white colour-based are most predominant, so people call it "Tang Sancai."
-Because the Tang Sancai is unearthed in Luoyang earliest and is found the most in Luoyang, it is also called "Luoyang Tang Sancai."
+The yellow, green, and white colour-based are predominant, so people call it "Tang Sancai".
+Because the Tang Sancai was unearthed in Luoyang earliest and is most found in Luoyang, it is also known as "Luoyang Tang Sancai".

 It uses lead-glazed earthenware, and although two firings were needed, it was easier and therefore cheaper to make than Chinese porcelain or celadon, and suitable for making large figures, if necessary made up of several moulded sections assembled after a first firing.
 Vessels, mostly rather small and made for burial, were made in the technique as well as figures.
 Small plates with three feet, typically about 18–40 cm (7–16 inches) across, called "offering-trays", are a distinctive type, with more carefully controlled decoration than other types of pieces.